DanSun1213/First_Project/README.md

 # Project Ironhack

-# Collect the two dataset : University & Country Profile
+## Collect the two dataset : University & Country Profile

-This repository contains a Jupyter notebook that collects and processes datasets related to universities and country profiles.
+This repository contains a Jupyter notebook (main.ipynb) that collects and processes datasets related to universities and country profiles.

 ## Overview

-The notebook performs the following main tasks:
+The main.ipynb notebook performs the following main tasks:
-1. **Collecting Datasets**: It collects data from various sources regarding universities and country profiles.
+1. **Collecting Datasets**: It collects data from Kaggle.com regarding universities and country profiles.
 2. **Importing Libraries**: Necessary libraries are imported to handle data manipulation and analysis.
 3. **Cleaning the University Dataset**: The university dataset is cleaned to ensure it is ready for analysis.
+4. **Cleaning the Country Dataset**: The country dataset is cleaned to ensure it is ready for analysis.

 ## Notebook Contents

 ### Import Libraries
-The notebook starts by importing the necessary Python libraries required for data collection, cleaning, and analysis.
+The main.ipynb notebook starts by importing the necessary Python libraries required for data collection, cleaning, and analysis.

 ### Data Cleaning
 The datasets are cleaned to remove inconsistencies and prepare them for further analysis.